-Having quality articles is one thing, and the right tools to get it into the hands of readers are something more.
-To spiral up your online marketing efforts, you will need the right tools to make things easy for you on the promotional fronts.
+Having quality articles is one thing, and the right tools to get them into the hands of readers are something more.
+To spiral up your online marketing efforts, you will need the right tools to make things easy for you on the promotional front.

-Having the right marketing tools for your blog is essential to power your efforts to hit the viral jackpot.
-Ignore these marketing tools to get yourself hard time achieving all that you’ve been working towards.
-There are tools for all sorts of your online marketing endeavors, including the ones to research better for your content, to measure your performance and to spy on your competitors!
+Having the right marketing tools for your blog is essential to power your efforts hit the viral jackpot.
+Ignore these marketing tools to get yourself a hard time achieving all that you’ve been working towards.
+There are tools for all sorts of your online marketing endeavors, including the ones to research better for your content, measure your performance, and to spy on your competitors!

 Marketing tools make up an important part of all major publications to provide the maximum value to their audience, and the same applies to bloggers.
 Here are 50 of the top marketing tools you ought to make the most of as a blogger to get things done in a smart way.

 Buzzsumo is one of the most sought content research tools.
 Using BuzzSumo, you can find top performing articles from anyone blog, or you can also find the most shared posts under any topic.
 If you are looking for something more, you can always find top influencer, titles that are most shared to get started with.
 They do have a pro program, but you are good to start with their free version.
 You should check out these videos by Harsh & Ileane on how to use BuzzSumo.

 Google Scholar is a great, little-known free tool from Google to research deeper topics related to science and technology.
 Enter your keyword and it will pull up article links from major publications, theses, books, abstracts, and universities worldwide.
 You can choose to create alerts from this tool and get them delivered right to your inbox.
 Wondering how to harness the power of Google Scholar?
 Check out the detailed guide.